Special Dates: 2026

 Dec 10: Human Rights Day

-A reminder that every person deserves dignity, freedom, and a seat at the table.
+A global reminder that every person deserves dignity, freedom, and a seat at the table.

-The original Vampira whose wit paved the way for every goth girl who followed.
+The original Vampira whose wasp-waist and graveyard wit paved the way for every goth girl who followed.

-The character actor who has been killed and possessed in more ways than most have had dinners.
+The versatile character actor who has been killed, possessed, and transformed in more ways than most people have had hot dinners.

 Dec 20: Ugly Christmas Sweater Day

-Look like a potential holiday slasher victim where bad fashion is actively encouraged.
+Looking like a potential victim in a holiday slasher, where bad fashion is actively encouraged with glitter and bells.

 Dec 23: Festivus

-A holiday featuring an aluminum pole and grievances about bad movie remakes.
+A holiday for the rest of us, featuring an aluminum pole and the airing of grievances about bad movie remakes.

 Dec 25: Christmas

-A day of carols and the realization that the best gift is a stack of un-watched tapes.
+A day of carols, cookies, and the realization that the best gift is just a stack of un-watched tapes.

 A day for wrapping paper and the legendary line that made a trash run feel threatening.